Ford Mustang (second generation): Background

 According to Ford's Chief Engineer Stuart M. Frey (younger brother of Donald N. Frey), Iacocca expected a high level of fit and finish, wanting the car to be "a little jewel".
-The Mustang II production was 385,993 units the first year.
-The big 1973 Mustang total reached 134,867, but the 1974 version was within "10 percent of the original Mustang's 12-month production record of 418,812."
+Mustang II production reached 385,993 the first year.
+Where its predecessor's production, the 1973 Mustang, had reached 134,867, the 1974 model reached within "10 percent of the original Mustang's 12-month production record of 418,812."
 Over five years the Mustang II recorded four of the ten top model year Mustang sales.
 A 2009 report confirmed Iacocca's vision for the 1974–1978 Mustang II, saying it "was the right car at the right time, selling more than 1 million units in four years."

 The introduction of the Mustang II on September 21, 1973, coincided with the Arab oil embargo.
 The marketplace was adjusting to the fuel crisis, increasing insurance rates, United States emission standards, safety regulations, and downturns in the economy, as well as the waning consumer demand in the pony car segment.
 GM had considered discontinuing the Camaro and Firebird after 1972, and in 1974 Chrysler discontinued the Barracuda and Dodge Challenger, American Motors discontinued the Javelin, and lighter, more economical imported cars became increasingly popular – "in effect, filling the segment the Mustang had created, then abandoned."
 Ultimately, the Mustang II would be an early example of downsizing that would take place among Detroit's Big Three later in the decade.

 Conversely, the Mustang's former corporate twin the Mercury Cougar was upsized to the intermediate Ford Torino platform to better compete in the growing mid-size personal luxury car segment.

-A Mercury version of the Mustang II badged as a Capri (as evidenced by a proposal using the Mustang II's 2+2 body with a rounded rear quarter window style and characteristic bodyside sculpting) was briefly considered, but the strong sales of the Ford Capri (Mk1) as a captive import through Lincoln-Mercury dealerships shelved plans for a corporate twin.
+A Mercury version of the Mustang II badged as a Capri (as evinced by a proposal using the Mustang II's 2+2 body with a rounded rear quarter window style and characteristic bodyside sculpting) was briefly considered, but the strong sales of the Ford Capri (Mk1) as a captive import through Lincoln-Mercury dealerships shelved plans for a corporate twin.
 Lincoln-Mercury continued to import the Capri in the updated MkII version until 1978.
 The Mercury Capri for 1979 became Mustang's American-built corporate twin, sharing the new Fox platform.